 - Drink lemon water: This couldn't be simpler.
 Every single morning I start my day with 16oz of warm water and the juice of ½ lemon.

-- Eat vegetables at every meal: I know we're all busy but making it a point to include a variety of vegetables at every meal is an easy way to ensure you're getting the proper minerals.
+- Eat vegetables at every meal: I know we're all busy, but including a variety of vegetables at every meal is an easy way to ensure you're getting the proper minerals.

 - Top your salads with seeds: An easy way to get more seeds and nuts is by topping your salad with them.
 Also, pack some to have as a snack when hunger strikes.